watspeed/cloud-computing-security-essentials/lab6/lab6-guide1.md

 ### DNS setup.
-In this document, we will use bank32.com as the server name for the HTTPS web server throughout the lab.
+In this document, we will use `bank32.com` as the server name for the HTTPS web server throughout the lab.
-The bank32.com server name will be recognized within the container setup as specified in the docker-compose.yml and related configuration files.
+The `bank32.com` server name will be recognized within the container setup as specified in the `docker-compose.yml` and related configuration files.

 ```
 10.9.0.80 [http://www.bank32.com](http://www.bank32.com)
 ```
+### Lab Environment Setup Complete

+Your lab environment setup is now complete, and you're ready to begin your lab!
+Navigate to the next page to get started.